 Is clutter keeping you from parking your car in the garage?
-Or do your cars take up so much space that there’s no place left to store your tools and outdoor items?
-It might be time to tackle that garage makeover you’ve been thinking about for years.
+Or do your vehicles take up so much space that there’s no place left to store your tools and outdoor items?
+Then, it might be time to tackle that garage makeover you’ve been thinking about for years.

 An adequately organized garage should be able to serve multiple functions.
-It can be a warehouse, a workshop and even a sanctuary.
-By learning how to store items like rakes, toolboxes and sporting equipment, you’ll free up some much-needed floor space and finally feel less claustrophobic as you’re pulling up and struggling to unload the car.
+It can be a warehouse, a workshop, and even a sanctuary.
+By learning how to store items like rakes, toolboxes, and sporting equipment, you’ll free up some much-needed floor space and finally feel less claustrophobic as you’re pulling up and struggling to unload the car.

-Like most ideas that help you do a garage makeover on a budget, all you need is some basic supplies and a ton of creativity.
-To work safely and efficiently, keep your tools in an accessible, organized space.
-While toolboxes offer secure storage, it’s better to be able to grab (and find) what you need conveniently.
+Like most ideas that help you do a garage makeover on a budget, all you need is some basic supplies and a ton of creativity to keep your tools organized.
+While toolboxes offer secure storage, having tools within easy reach is more practical, so you can find and grab what you need conveniently.

 Read Also: How to Organize Tools with a Garage Pegboard